Photo by Tom & Sini on Unsplash

 I don’t think this ministry format is popular anymore (which is a very good thing), but it got me to wondering if we encourage seeking in church anymore.
 Sure, we encourage non-Christians to seek so that they may find God, but what happens after they become Christians?
 Do we just expect that they’re going to go with the church’s doctrinal flow?

 Maybe I’m only asking these questions because this has been my experience.
 I became a Christian at such a young age that I’m not sure I was ever a seeker.
 From the time I was old enough to remember, I believed anything that my Sunday School teachers or my pastors told me.
 I memorized Scripture and all of the books of the Bible.
 I knew all of the right Sunday School answers.
 I didn’t stray outside of the accepted doctrinal positions of the church I grew up in or even after I became an adult.
 Fast forward a couple of decades when I find myself going to seminary in the midst of an honest-to-goodness faith crisis.
 So much so that I wasn’t sure if I even believed in God anymore.
 No amount of memorization was going to get me through this.

 But after the initial shock of having all of this doubt and all of these questions, I got more comfortable with the not knowing.
 I finally came to the realization, with the help of some Christian mystics along the way, that we can never know everything we want to know about God.
 I had spent my entire life living in a black and white spiritual world that I had missed out on the beauty of the blues, greens, golds, pinks, reds, and purples along the way.

 Make no mistake, there is a beauty in the mystery of the divine.
 A beauty that cannot be found in a creed or doctrinal statement.
-These are good things to have, but we must never use them to put God in a box.
-It’s when we put God in a box that we find ourselves in sticky situations later on.
+These are good things to have, but they should be seen as guides rather than limitations.